SamHjelmfelt/Ember/README.md

 * ambariServerHostName (required)
 * hostNames (required)
 * externalIPs (required for external access to nodes)

+* hdpVersion (required to use blueprint script) (Default is 2.6.2.0)
 * blueprintName (required to use blueprint script)
 * blueprintFile (required to use blueprint script)
 * blueprintHostMappingFile (required to use blueprint script)

 ## Preparing Docker Images
-3 Docker images need to be built:

-1. **Parent Image:** This container does basic preparation needed on all HDP cluster nodes - installing basic utility packages, setting environment variables, etc.
+Three docker images are included.
+Note that the HDP and Ambari versions are configurable, and multiple versions can exist on the same host.
+Ambari mPacks (such as for HDF or HDPSearch) are also configurable.

+1. **HDP Repo Image (Optional)** This container installs and runs a local HDP repo in its own docker container.
+Creating this image will take some time.
-2. **Ambari Server Image:** This container installs and runs the Ambari Server and Ambari Agent.
-This container also builds a local yum repository mirror for the HDP packages (base CentOS packages are not currently mirrored), so creating this image will take some time.
+1. **Ambari Server Image:** This container installs and runs the Ambari Server and Ambari Agent.
+If mPacks are defined, they will be installed into Ambari Server as well.
-3. **Ambari Agent Image:** This container runs an Ambari Agent process, but no Ambari Server.
+2. **Ambari Agent Image:** This container runs an Ambari Agent process, but no Ambari Server.
 For multi-node cluster deployments, all nodes except the node designated as the Ambari Server node will be based on this image.

    ```
-   ./scripts/build_images.sh
+   ./scripts/build_images.sh [--noRepo] [--ambariVersion=2.5.2.0] [--hdpVersion=2.6.2.0] [--mPack={bundleURL}]
    ```

 ## Creating a Cluster